heinsaar/kaizen/README.md

 **AT THE MOMENT IN ACTIVE DEVELOPMENT, WITH LOTS OF CODE HAVING VERY LOW MELTING POINT.**

+## Philosophy

 Kaizen 1.0 does not aim to be radiation-hardened, like STL or Boost, for all imaginable scenarios and use cases.
-Instead, inspired by the Japanese concept of [Kaizen](https://en.wikipedia.org/wiki/Kaizen), this library aims to provide a malleable set of practical and simple tools through a single header file that, like a Swiss army knife, includes just enough of everything that can be useful for a broad range of C++ projects.
+Instead, inspired by the Japanese concept of [Kaizen](https://en.wikipedia.org/wiki/Kaizen), this library aims to provide a malleable and growing set of practical and simple tools through a single header file that, like a Swiss army knife, includes just enough of everything that can be useful for a broad range of C++ projects.

+So, for example, even though STL containers were not meant to be derived from (in particular, their destructors are not virtual), `zen::string` derives from `std::string` in order to quickly, without having to implement all the conversion operators and delegate functions that a composition-based approach would require, provide the ability to convert to and from `std::string` at any point and place in the codebase whenever there's need for the richer interface of working with strings that `zen::string` provides.

+This approach is rooted in the philosophy that in the vast majority of cases and projects, the benefits from these utilities far outweigh any theoretical dangers of for some reason allocating `zen::string` itself dynamically and then deleting it through a pointer to base `std::string`, whether accidentally or on purpose — any codebase is far more likely to experience problems and corrosion from the regular population of bugs that are much easier to make accidentally.

-Here's a taste if what you can do with Kaizen right out of the box:
+Here's a taste of what you can do with Kaizen right out of the box:

 ```cpp
 #include "kaizen.h"